FrancesLane/SordariomycetesBUSCOphylogeny/README.md

 by construction of the phylogeny using tools such as IQTree2 (v.
 2.2.5; CHERNOMOR et al. 2016;
 KALYAANAMOORTHY et al. 2017).

+The following instructions should help users that are relatively new to line command to excute these scripts and generate trimmed gene alignments that can be concatenated by FASconCAT-G. This was used to produce a phylogeny for Sordariomycetes.
+For use on species outside of this class, or use with a different BUSCO lineage, adaptations may have to be made.

 Downloading all scripts into the directory containing the genome assemblies that will be input.
 To ensure all scripts are executable, run the following script: